Think of summer. Popsicles, parades, swimsuits (and if you’re me, likely a sunburn that sends you inside to pout about how you can never get a tan).

 Jobs for tour guides abound during the summer months.
 Try wineries, seasonal museums or outdoorsy attractions, or even see if you can get part-time work through contacts at your study abroad school.
 As most Spaniards take off for the summer months, you may be in luck (particularly if you speak multiple languages).

 A great way to get your foot in the door is to contact the tour company beforehand to take a tour yourself, or to ask the owners how they got involved in the business.
-As my friend Natasha says, people love to talk about themselves, so take advantage of that!
+As my friend Natasha says, people love to talk about themselves, so take advantage!

 If you’ve got work permission and are looking for short-term summer work, consider working in a bar or restaurant.
 Think Spain’s Jobs Page has many real-time listings for jobs in holiday areas, particularly on the coasts and at summer camps.
 It’s also helpful to ask around at hostels in the city you’d like to spend a few months in, or just up and move there and hope for the best.